seal-io/docs/docs/application/environment.md

 ## View Environment List

 1. Click `Applications` on the left navigation bar.
 By default, the first project view will be displayed.
 The project can be switched via the top-level breadcrumb.
-2. The environment list under this project can be viewed in the Environment tab.
+2. The environment list under this project can be viewed in the Environments tab.
 3. You can enter keywords in the search bar of the environment list page to quickly search for related environments.

 ## Create Environment